yext/answers-wordpress/README.md

 Your customers have questions.
 Can your website answer them?

 Boost conversion, reduce support costs, and gain new customer intelligence by adding Yext Answers site search to your Wordpress-powered website.
 The Yext Answers plugin allows you to seamlessly integrate your Yext Answers search bar and search results page to your existing Wordpress pages.

-To use the Yext Answers plug in, you must have a Yext account.
-Visit www.yext.com for more information.
+If you don’t currently work with Yext but would like to add the world’s best site search to your Wordpress site, get started today at [yext.com](https://www.yext.com/free-trial/?utm_source=Wordpress).

 ## Installation
 ### Installing from within Wordpress: